PNg-HA/Network-Administration/NetworkAutomation/Ansible/Practice/VLANs/Switch/README.md

 > **Note**
 > This task is based on the topology (devices already set up) in 'Net challenge' repository.

-Create file `hosts` in /etc/ansible với nội dung:
+Create file `hosts` in /etc/ansible:

      sw3 ansible_host=172.3.1.98